Refugee Action Kingston is supported by a Management Committee who meet every 6 weeks to oversee the work of the

 Mark Kluth - Chair

 I joined the RAK Management Committee in 2012.
 I have a MSc in Development Studies and spent six years working in Zimbabwe and Namibia in education.
-I work full time for an airline and have plenty of experience in managing analytical and project teams.
+I work full time for a utilities company and have plenty of experience in managing analytical and project teams.
 Most of my spare time is spent with my three young children – which is mostly enjoyable!
 I play the guitar (badly) and enjoy sport and travelling.

 Conor Dolan - Treasurer

 I am a quaker with the Kingston Meeting and find that this works well with my longstanding suport for refugees and forced migrants.
 My wife and I have hosted and welcomed refugees for many years.
 I am nominally retired, but in reality fully occupied, mostly with Quaker work (including the group Quaker Asylum and Refugee Network) plus some volunteering and work with Detention Action.
 I relish life and want others to find life good as well.

 Early on in my professional life I worked at a law centre, acting for some of the most vulnerable people in society.
 Having worked as a family solicitor specialising in child care work, and as an immigration tribunal judge, I am now privileged to have the opportunity to return to my professional roots, by becoming a trustee at Refugee Action Kingston, where I also volunteer as a lawyer.
 The work is immensely challenging but also rewarding.